allanmarsh/skills-getting-started-with-github-copilot/src/README.md

 ## Features

-- View all available extracurricular activities
+* View all available extracurricular activities
-- Sign up for activities
+* Sign up for activities
+* Unregister participants using a delete icon next to each name (no bullet points)

 ## Getting Started